-A. "Writing Assignments: A Self-Evaluation for Students" (article) is a useful metacognitive tool to get students thinking about (and taking responsibility for) their own writing.
+A. "Writing Assignments: A Self-Evaluation for Students" (article; dead link but content below remains valid and useful) is a useful metacognitive tool to get students thinking about (and taking responsibility for) their own writing.

 - A potential writing assignment in its own right, it helps to "demystify the writing process [for students] and break it down into individual steps."